dcolish/braces/README.rst

 Python 3
 ========

-Pystache has supported Python 3 since version 0.5.1.
-Pystache behaves slightly differently between Python 2 and 3, as follows:
+Braces has supported Python 3 since version 0.5.1.
+Braces behaves slightly differently between Python 2 and 3, as follows:

 * In Python 2, the default html-escape function ``cgi.escape()`` does not